(Re)designing summative assessments

 Our vision is to create conditions throughout Oxford where excellence in teaching and assessment can thrive.

-In 2022-23, we received 17 expressions of interest for the (re)designing summative assessments service and worked with 12 teams to diversify their assessments.
+Since 2022, we have received 30 expressions of interest for the (re)designing summative assessments service and worked with 21 teams to diversify their assessments.

 Colleagues in the Centre for Teaching and Learning have opened my eyes and significantly broadened my perspective of what 'diversification of assessment' can truly mean at Oxford and have introduced me to new ways of thinking about the interactions between programme and module level intending learning outcomes and the methods used to assess them.
 Outputs of work with the Consultancy Service on redesigning summative assessments have yielded exciting transformational changes which have been identified during external review as both innovative and ahead of the curve in terms of introducing diverse synoptic assessments.